arifulmahmud/ProfanityChecker/README.md

 # ProfanityChecker
 A project to check profanity words in a uploaded file, ie. Text is the supported format at this moment.
 This project contains two sub-projects.
-Each project contains individual README.md file with futher instructions on running the projects.
+Each project contains individual README.md file with futher instructions on running and building the solution.

 ### Run ProfanityAPI project